Mr Michael Phelan APM

 In 2008, Mr Phelan was awarded the Australian Police Medal.

-He also holds a Degree in Commerce and an Honours Degree in Law and a Masters in Business Administration from Melbourne Business School.
+He also holds a Degree in Commerce, an Honours Degree in Law and a Masters in Business Administration from Melbourne Business School.